-- 11.12 Trees in urban areas have many environmental benefits including improving air quality, providing natural cooling systems, supporting biodiversity and intercepting rainwater, reducing the risk of flooding.
+- 11.11 The scale of development should relate to neighbouring development and the street / public open space adjacent to the building.
+Consideration should be given to views, vistas and skylines.
+The layout of development should take into account the street pattern in the locality and the size of blocks and plots.
+The detail of development relates to the materials and building techniques used in development, as well as lighting and signage. - 11.12 Development can support biodiversity and connect to ecological networks by including street trees, vegetation and through the use of Sustainable Drainage Systems.
+Open space, provided in accordance with the New Open Space policy can be integrated into sites and their surroundings. - 11.13 Trees in urban areas have many environmental benefits including improving air quality, providing natural cooling systems, supporting biodiversity and intercepting rainwater; and reducing the risk of flooding.
 The visual benefits of trees can help contribute to making distinctive places, with trees adding colour and interest to urban environments.
 Further guidance is found in the Trees and Design Action Group publication: Trees in the Townscape.
-(30). - 11.13 The term public art refers to works of art in any media, including functional elements of a proposal, which contributes to the identity, understanding, appreciation, and enhancement of public places.
+(26). - 11.14 The term public art refers to works of art in any media, including functional elements of a proposal, which contributes to the identity, understanding, appreciation, and enhancement of public places.
 Public art can promote a sense of place and pleasure, for example by evoking local history, be inspiring and/or thought provoking.
-Public art is a process of engaging artists' creative ideas in the public realm and has a role to play in neighbourhood and community development and should be considered throughout the planning process. - 11.14 The design of development can have positive impacts on health and well-being.
-The Sport England Active Design Principles (31) provides guidelines for how the design of the built environment can increase physical activity.
+Public art is a process of engaging artists' creative ideas in the public realm and has a role to play in neighbourhood and community development and should be considered throughout the planning process. - Active Design Principles (27) provides guidelines for how the design of the built environment can increase physical activity.
 Good design can secure safer environments and help prevent crime through a range of measures including encouraging formal and informal surveillance, controlling movement within developments and providing a clear delineation between public and private space.
 A reduction in crime can have a positive impact on the well-being of occupiers.
-The Accommodation Strategy for Older Persons in Kirklees (32) sets out extra care design principles to ensure that housing for older people supports health and well-being of people in their later years.
-An objective of the Kirklees Joint Health and Well-being Strategy (33) is for people to have safe, warm, affordable home in a decent physical environment within a supportive community and places emphasis upon the environment promoting good physical and emotional health and well-being, which can be achieved through good design. - 11.15 The council recognises that the occupiers of dwellings may be able to meet their housing needs by extending their homes.
+The Accommodation Strategy for Older Persons in Kirklees sets out extra care design principles to ensure that housing for older people supports health and well-being of people in their later years.
+An objective of the Kirklees Joint Health and Well-being Strategy (28) is for people to have a safe, warm, affordable home in a decent physical environment within a supportive community and places emphasis upon the environment promoting good physical and emotional health and well-being, which can be achieved through good design. - 11.16 The council recognises that the occupiers of dwellings may be able to meet their housing needs by extending their homes.
 Whilst extensions to dwellings can allow residents to stay in the same neighbourhoods and make efficient use of housing stock, it is important that such works consider the impact on neighbouring properties.
 Extensions to existing dwellings should respect the existing house and adjacent buildings, including the construction materials, window and roof styles and architectural detailing.
-Any extensions should be subservient not dominate or detract from the original dwelling. and seek to minimise impact on residential amenity of future and neighbouring occupiers, through mantaining privacy and daylight.
+Any extensions should be subservient and not dominate or detract from the original dwelling and seek to minimise impact on residential amenity of future and neighbouring occupiers, through maintaining privacy and daylight.
 Extensions should seek to avoid a "terracing" effect in the streetscene where this is incompatible with the existing character of the area.
-Any alteration should respect the character of the streetscene, including the scale, massing, rhythm, details, roof line, building line and fenestration. - 11.16 National Planning Practice Guidance (NPPG)(34) sets out further guidance on the importance of good design, what is a well-designed place and what processes and tools can be used to achieve good design.
-A 2011 survey from RIBA (35) found that the size of rooms, energy efficiency and style of building are all important considerations for people wanting to move into new build homes and should be given prime consideration when designing new homes.
-Building for Life (36) sets out a checklist for how good design can be achieved in residential schemes.
-Further design guidance is set out in
+Any alteration should respect the character of the streetscene, including the scale, massing, rhythm, details, roof line, building line and fenestration.